 If you are browsing for an alternative to Slack, Hubspot compiled this list for all of us!

 Another note: A few internal communications platforms also integrate with Slack, so you’re able to schedule and share your messages via that channel, as well.
-Both Workshop and Bananatag offer this feature.
+Workshop offers this feature!

 #4: An intranet